moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

   ### Privileged Mode:

   - **Interrupt Handling:**
     In privileged mode, the kernel is responsible for handling interrupts.
-Interrupts are signals generated by hardware devices or external events that require attention from the operating system.
+Interrupts generated by hardware devices or external events  require attention from the operating system.
 The kernel has the necessary privileges to manage and respond to these interrupts.

   - **Priority Handling:**
     The kernel can prioritize and manage the handling of interrupts based on their urgency and significance.
 It ensures that critical operations are promptly addressed, contributing to efficient system responsiveness.